 The Urgent Mental Health Care Centre (UMHCC) offers an alternative to presenting at hospital Emergency Departments for a mental health crisis.

-For more information and current operating times visit the UMHCC website or see the resources below:
+For more information, current operating times and resources, visit the UMHCC website.

 Referrals to Community and Older Persons Mental Health Teams